eaveltre21189/VBA-challenge/README.md

 # VBA-challenge
-For submission to Challenge 2 assignement
+For submission to Challenge 2 assignment